The Strand Network is a collaborative of 26 primary schools in South Sefton including a PRU, Special School and three Nursery Schools.

-1. A School Council Project for the whole year: to raise awareness of employability; learn about the importance of work; raise awareness of skills needed for different jobs.
+- A School Council Project for the whole year: to raise awareness of employability; learn about the importance of work; raise awareness of skills needed for different jobs.
 An end of year celebration event takes place to celebrate the collaborative work .
 In 2022 the children worked on improving the environment and the celebration event was at Bootle town Hall.

-2. All Strand schools have been united into smaller SIGs to quality assure aspects of school performance and drive forward key initiatives to raise pupil performance and ensure every child in The Strand fulfils their potential.
+- All Strand schools have been united into smaller SIGs to quality assure aspects of school performance and drive forward key initiatives to raise pupil performance and ensure every child in The Strand fulfils their potential.
 The four SIGs are working on a different area of focus each.
-The foci include – Depth and Mastery; Metacognition; Improving attendance and Children’s wellbeing; Governance; Investigative Science; exploring the next steps in academisation.
+The foci have included – Depth and Mastery; Metacognition; Improving attendance and Children’s wellbeing; Governance; Investigative Science; exploring the next steps in academisation.

-3. The core Strand CPD efforts are aimed at securing ‘Quality first teaching’.
+- The core Strand CPD efforts are aimed at securing ‘Quality first teaching’.
 Core CPD projects this year have been commissioned following analysis of whole Strand data.
-The core projects this year are: Accelerating progress and raising attainment in Year 6 Mathematics; Accelerating progress and raising attainment of boys writing in Key Stage 1; Ensuring high quality provision for Mathematics in the Early Years.
-St Helens Teaching School and Early Impact are leading the year long projects.
-All CPD is co-ordinated and evaluated by Thomas Gray.
+The core projects this year are: Accelerating progress and raising attainment in Year 6 Mathematics; Moderation of Writing across all year groups;Developing a love of reading; Developing English Leadership.
+The CPD is driven forward by two external consultants Maddy Barnes and Sarah Martin.

-5. There has been a particular investment in ‘mastery’ training in Mathematics this school year and the investment will be continued next year with bookings already in place with a leading external consultant Sarah Martin.
+- There has been a particular investment in ‘mastery’ training in Mathematics this school year and the investment will be continued this year 22/23 with bookings already in place with a leading external consultant Sarah Martin.